 The plan form was based on the cuboctahedron named “Dymaxion” by the American designer Buckminster Fuller.
 Believing that intimacy is a prime factor in the design of the modern religious building, the designer housed the congregation in three of the lower domes.

-The altar which is situated beneath the main dome can be aligned to face any of the three lower domes, and still share its focus with the others.
-The floor of this dome has a specially designed pattern of ceramic tiles symbolizing the “Breath of Compassion”.
+The altar which is situated beneath the main dome can be aligned to face any of the three lower domes and still share its focus with the others.
+The floor of this dome has a specially designed pattern of ceramic tiles symbolising the “Breath of Compassion”.